cockroachdb/docs/v20.1/authorization.md

 A `role admin` is a member of the role that's allowed to grant or revoke role membership to other users for that specific role.
 To create a `role admin`, use [`WITH ADMIN OPTION`](grant-roles.html#grant-the-admin-option).

 {{site.data.alerts.callout_success}}
 The terms “`admin` role” and “`role admin`” can be confusing.
+A user who is a member of the `admin` role has all privileges on all database objects across the entire cluster, whereas a `role admin` has privileges limited to the role they are a member of.
 Assign the `admin` role to a SQL user if you want the user to have privileges across the cluster.
 Make a SQL user the `role admin` if you want to limit the user’s privileges to its current role, but with an option to grant or revoke role membership to other users.
 {{site.data.alerts.end}}

 #### Direct member